MatthewYong/big_brains/README.md

 - [Wireframe - Tablet version](https://github.com/MatthewYong/big_brains/raw/master/static/wireframes/Wireframe%20-%20Tablet.pdf)
 - [Wireframe - Mobile version](https://github.com/MatthewYong/big_brains/raw/master/static/wireframes/Wireframe%20-%20Mobile.pdf)

-Below you can find an example of a wireframe of the landing page.
+Below you can find an example of a wireframe of the landing page:

+![alt text][wireframe landing]

+[wireframe landing]:

 ### Surface Plane
 The surface plane defines the appearance of the website.
 This website needs to attract and encourage users to focus on the website's content.